cofoundry-cms/Cofoundry.Docs/src/Content Management/Data Model Annotations/Nested Data Models .md

 ![Social profiles editor example using the nested data model multi-type collection attribute.](images/nested-data-model-multi-type-collection-example.png)

-The nested data models references in the example are shown below:
+The nested data models referenced in the example are shown below:

 ```csharp
 using Cofoundry.Domain;